 Types of Contribution

 - Research Articles document the outcomes of original embodied research.
 These should make a substantial and clearly articulated contribution to knowledge and understanding in an specified area of embodied practice.
 They can combine video and audio recordings, still images, graphics and animation, voiceovers, textual material and other multimedia forms.
-Research articles should be no more than 20:00 in duration.
+Research articles should be no more than 20:00 in duration and transcripts should not overrun 8000 words.

 - Video Editions make historical audiovisual materials available in a stable version of record that can be used as a reference point for future citation.
 Contributors who own the copyright to such materials or who wish to produce a scholarly edition of materials in the public domain should send a proposal to the journal editor for consideration.
 There is no maximum duration for items in this category although longer videos may take more time to publish.